MunaimahK/PersonalPortfolioPT/README.md

 # PersonalPortfolioPT

 ## **What it does:**
--
+- Displays Personal Works and Contact with fluid animations.
+- Allows users to extend communication via Email
 ## **What I learned:**
+ - Develop Fluid Animations using React

- - Usage of JavaScript, CSS, HTML
+ - Code with JavaScript, CSS, HTML
+ - ImplementEmailJS library
+ - Create Custom animation
+ - .scss formatting
- - Web Developement
+ - SVG Animations
+ - Link GitHub and LikedIn into home page

+### **Created With**
-Created in Visual Studio Code
+  - Visual Studio Code
+  - Inkscape (SVG)